cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **makeTies()**

     Given a stream containing measures, examine each element in the stream if the elements duration extends beyond the measures bound, create a tied  entity.
 Edits the current stream in-place by default.
-This can be changed by setting the inPlace keyword to false TODO: take a list of clases to act as filter on what elements are tied. configure ".previous" and ".next" attributes
+This can be changed by setting the inPlace keyword to false configure ".previous" and ".next" attributes

     >>> d = Stream()
     >>> n = note.Note()